 Output / Activities Original formulation Revised formulation Justifications for making changes "Sakarchaga area", which is more specific pilot area name.
 Output 3.1 Mandates and institutional functions of local associations strengthened to improve local water services that are more resilient to increasing water stress and benefit at least 30,000 farmers and pastoralists.
 Mandates and institutional functions of local associations strengthened to improve local water services that are more resilient to increasing water stress and benefit at least 40% farmers and pastoralists.
 Quantity indicators such as 30,000 farmers or water users can be a misleading indicator.
 It impossible to use this indicator due to demographic fluctuations; the most appropriate indication is a percentage of agrarians or water users in applying adaptation water technics.
 Output 3.2 Based on VCA assessments, community-based adaptation plans with particular focus on water delivery services designed and implemented through the government's social development programmes with direct engagement of at least 30,000 farmers and pastoralists.
 Based on VCA assessments, community-based adaptation plans with particular focus on water delivery services designed and implemented through the government's social development programmes with direct engagement of at least 40% farmers and pastoralists.
 Quantity indicators such as 30,000 farmers or water users can be a misleading indicator.
 It impossible to use this indicator due to demographic fluctuations; the most appropriate indication is a percentage of agrarians or water users in applying adaptation water techniques.
-Output 3.3 Investment in at least 4 water management projects led by Water User Associations on the basis of the above VCA assessment, resulting in improved quality of agriculture water supply and strengthened WUA mandate and profile. (integrated) water management projects led estimates, 6 water management projects (2 for each of 3 pilot By end of the project at least 30,000 of targeted population has access to improved water services that are resilient to drought and climate aridification.
+Output 3.3 Investment in at least 4 water management projects led by Water User Associations on the basis of the above VCA assessment, resulting in improved quality of agriculture water supply and strengthened WUA mandate and profile.
+Investment in at least 6 (integrated) water management projects led by Water User Associations on the basis of the above VCA assessment, resulting in improved quality of agriculture water supply and strengthened WUA mandate and profile. estimates, 6 water management projects (2 for each of 3 pilot By end of the project at least 30,000 of targeted population has access to improved water services that are resilient to drought and climate aridification.
 By end of the project at least 50% of targeted population has access to improved water services that are resilient to drought and climate aridification.
 2. Quantity indicators such as 30,000 farmers or water users can be a misleading indicator.
 It impossible to use this indicator due to demographic fluctuations; the most appropriate indication is a percentage of agrarians or water users in applying adaptation water technics.